jsfenfen/990-xml-reader/README.md

 #### To use without installing via pip

-- from the directory with the readme in it, instead of the irsx command, use `$python -m python -m irs_reader.cli` or `$python -m irs_reader.cli_index` (for irsx_index) so that the command line tools are run as modules and python doesn't freak out.
+From the directory with the readme in it, instead of the irsx command, use `$python -m python -m irs_reader.irsx_cli` so that the command line tools are run as modules and python doesn't freak out.
+You can still add command line args, like this:

+		python -m irs_reader.irsx_cli --schedule=ReturnHeader990x --format=txt 201533089349301428

 ## Testing